 - Warmth in the breast.
 This is normal and does not need treatment unless it becomes bothersome.
 Tell the technologist if you:

 - Have any breathing problems.

 There are no known harmful effects from the strong magnetic field used for MRI.
 But the magnet is very powerful.
 The magnet may affect pacemakers, implantable cardioverter-defibrillators (ICDs), artificial limbs, and other medical devices that contain iron.

-If you may have metal fragments in your eyes, an MRI can cause damage to the retina .
-If there is a concern about metal fragments in the eye, most MRI clinics will do X-rays of the eyes before the MRI.
-If metal is found on the X-ray, the MRI will not be done.
+Metal parts in the eyes can damage the retina .
+If you may have metal fragments in the eye, an X-ray of the eyes may be done before the MRI.
+If metal is found, the MRI will not be done.

 If you breastfeed and are concerned about whether the dye used in this test is safe, talk to your doctor.
 Most experts believe that very little dye passes into breast milk and even less is passed on to the baby.
 But if you prefer, you can store some of your breast milk ahead of time and use it for a day or two after the test.

 An MRI may be more likely than other tests to report a problem in the breast when a problem is not there (false-positive).
 A false-positive result may lead to more tests such as a biopsy when no serious problem is really present.
 So MRI is not used as a screening test for women at low or average risk for breast cancer.

 Magnetic resonance imaging (MRI) uses a magnetic field and pulses of radio waves to make pictures of the breast.